IQSS/dataverse/doc/sphinx-guides/source/developers/making-releases.rst

 First, build the release candidate.

 ssh into the dataverse-internal server and undeploy the current war file.
+Go to /doc/release-notes, open the release-notes.md file for the current release, and perform all the steps under "Upgrade Instructions".

 Go to https://jenkins.dataverse.org/job/IQSS_Dataverse_Internal/ and make the following adjustments to the config: